AntonSol919/linkspace/index.md

 In a supernet anybody can talk _about_ data, instead of talking _at_ a server.

-A supernet is ideal when multiple participants want to own and administrate (a part of) a digital system.
+A supernet is ideal when multiple participants want to own and administrate (part of) a digital system.
-This in contrast to current technologies where users contact a single host, which acts as de facto administrator by virtue of hosting the data.
+This is in contrast to current technologies where users contact a single host, which acts as de facto administrator by virtue of hosting the data.

 Linkspace is a supernet with the following highlights: